Scientific Name: Nanger dama

 IUCN Status: Critically Endangered

-Quick Fact: Like most desert animals the addra gazelle ranges widely to find sufficient nutrition- a trait that makes it more vulnerable to habitat fragmentation and destruction
+Quick Fact: Like most desert animals the dama gazelle ranges widely to find sufficient nutrition- a trait that makes it more vulnerable to habitat fragmentation and destruction

-Learn More: visit the Sahara Conservation Fund to learn more about addra gazelle and other imperiled species of the Sahelo-Saharan ecosystems
+Learn More: visit the Sahara Conservation Fund to learn more about dama gazelle and other imperiled species of the Sahelo-Saharan ecosystems

-Gazelles are small members of the antelope family, found primarily in Africa where they live in grasslands and savannah woodlands and feed on plants and grasses.
-The wild population of the addra or dama gazelle is found in the Sahel, a vast arid grassland region associated with the Sahara desert.
-Addra gazelle live in small herds of 8-10 animals and are fleet footed runners to escape danger and predators.
+Gazelles are small members of the antelope family, found primarily in Africa where they live in grasslands and savanna woodlands and feed on plants and grasses.
+The wild population of the dama gazelle is found in the Sahel, a vast arid grassland region associated with the Sahara desert.
+Dama gazelle live in small herds of 8-10 animals and are fleet footed runners to escape danger and predators.

-The addra gazelle is considered critically endangered due to over hunting and loss of their habitat due to livestock competition.
-The last remaining wild addra gazelle populations are highly fragmented and there are few protected areas or formal measures in place to preserve the species and its habitats.
-The addra gazelle program at White Oak and in zoos is an important last holdout for the species as the wild population disappears.
+The dama gazelle is considered critically endangered due to over hunting and loss of their habitat due to livestock competition.
+The last remaining wild dama gazelle populations are highly fragmented and there are few protected areas or formal measures in place to preserve the species and its habitats.
+The dama gazelle program at White Oak and in zoos is an important last holdout for the species as the wild population disappears.